 To be eligible for this type of licence, your club must:

-If you buy an existing licensed premises and wish to continue selling alcohol, you need to apply for a temporary authority to operate until your own licence has been granted.
-A temporary authority is valid for up to 3 months.
+If you buy an existing licensed premises and want to continue selling alcohol, you need to apply for a temporary authority.
+This allows you to operate until your own licence has been granted.
+A temporary authority is valid for up to three months.
 It will only be issued if the existing licence for the premises is still current.

 You need to apply for the temporary authority at least 20 working days before the takeover date.
 Temporary authorities can't be granted to club licensed premises.

 Apply for a special licence if you want to sell alcohol at a one-off event or series of events.
-Under a special licence, customers must pay for the alcohol they consume – either over a bar, as a koha, or as part of the event entry fee or ticket price.
+Under a special licence, customers must pay for the alcohol they consume.
+This can be over a bar, as a koha, or as part of the event entry fee or ticket price.

 Examples of when you need a special licence: